manfrommars/mp4_parser/README.md

 # mp4_parser
 Pull information from MP4 metadata.
-Data isn't returned yet, nor is it in a usable configuration.'
+Data isn't returned yet, nor is it in a usable configuration.
 Only translates:
 * ftyp
 * moov